Executive Board Representative

 To be considered for the Student Representative or Alternate Student

 Representative position, one must be a full-time student in good

-Doctoral degree in Audiology.
+matriculating in a program terminating in a master's or doctoral degree in speech-language pathology or audiology.
 Nominees for this position must be

 student members of PSHA.